franzbu/EnhancedSpaces.spoon/README.md

   },
 ```

-You can select an mSpace by selecting it with your pointing device, which automatically closes mSpace Control; mSpace Control can also be dismissed by pressing `Esc` or by clicking any area of mSpace Control besides the mSpaces.
+In mSpace Control you can switch to any mSpace by clicking on it with your pointing device, which automatically closes mSpace Control; mSpace Control can also be closed by pressing `Esc` or by clicking on any area of mSpace Control besides the previews of the mSpaces.

 The currently active mSpace can be highlighted as can be seen in the picture above.
 To do so, add the following to your `init.lua`.
 Apart from the frame thickness, values between 0 and 1 are possible: